TrueBlocks/trueblocks-docs/content/blog/medium-posts/011-Accounting-for-the-Revolution.md

 #### Conclusion

-We are developing QuickBlocks because we want to Account for the Revolution™.
+We are developing TrueBlocks because we want to Account for the Revolution™.
 We have a thousand ideas of what that might mean.
 Other people have done this sort of analysis before, however, many of those analyses suffer from one of two problems: (1) they are slow, or (2) the are centralized.
-QuickBlocks is both fast and fully decentralized.
+TrueBlocks is both fast and fully decentralized.

 We know of an analysis that took more than 20 hours to scan just 15 days worth of DAO related data.
 (We confirmed this on our own machines).
-QuickBlocks ran through the above 70 days of data in less than four minutes.
+TrueBlocks ran through the above 70 days of data in less than four minutes.
 20 hours for 15 days vs. 4 minutes for 70 days.
 Them is some quick blocks!

-_If you like our work, please support us by sending a few ether (or parts of an ether) to our tip jar: 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+_If you like our work, please support us by sending a few ether (or parts of an ether) to our tip jar: 0xf503017d7baf7fbc0fff7492b751025c6a78179b.
 We offer all types of blockchain consulting, especially analysis and accounting services.
-Please find contact information on our website: http://quickblocks.io._
+Please find contact information on our website: http://trueblocks.io._